Our economy is rigged in favour of a wealthy elite. We need a new approach: an economics for the many.

 While the future of Labour’s right and the ossified consensus it still champions remains uncertain, and the Conservative Party reels through the chaos of Brexit negotiations, the Labour left is discovering a coherence and a sense of militant purpose that might be called “socialist realism.”
 It is neither the utopianism of the early and mid-twentieth century nor the more austere capitalist realism of the Blairites who, in the 1990s, identified the path of least resistance and sold it as a bold and revolutionary, though ultimately inevitable, course.

-Instead, it is the realism of a left that has quite suddenly emerged from an unfathomably disadvantaged position and found itself in one of radical possibility; of a left once again capable of imagining real alternatives to capitalism; and of a left which understands something its critics still invariably fail to grasp: that amid impending environmental disaster, crippling global poverty, and rising authoritarianism and oligarchy, neoliberalism has been a monumental disaster which hollows out our present while imperiling our future.
-If we are to hope for better, envisioning and realizing a democratic, socialist society is our most urgent task.
+Instead, it is the realism of a left that has quite suddenly emerged from an unfathomably disadvantaged position and found itself in one of radical possibility; of a left once again capable of imagining real alternatives to capitalism; and of a left which understands something its critics still invariably fail to grasp: that amid impending environmental disaster, crippling global poverty, and rising authoritarianism and oligarchy, neoliberalism has been a monumental disaster which hollows out our present while imperilling our future.
+If we are to hope for better, envisioning and realising a democratic, socialist society is our most urgent task.